vgteam/libbdsg/README.md

 ### With `cmake` (library and Python bindings)

+Full CMake-based installation instructions, including tips on dependency installation, are available in [the documentation](https://bdsg.readthedocs.io/en/master/rst/install.html).
+A basic guide is provided here.

 With CMake, we are able to build Python bindings that use `pybind11`.
 However, we only support out-of-source builds from a directory named `build`, and we still put the built artifacts in `lib` in the main project directory.

 To run a CMake-based build: